19 Best Sights in Santorini (Thira), The Cyclades

 Domaine Sigalas

 Growing the best Greek grapes has everything to do with the land, and the oenologists at Domaine Sigalas, on the ancient plain of Ia, are happy to share their knowledge of the unique Santorini soil and over three millennia of wine making on the island.
 A respected name in Greek wines, the family-run winery has opened up its lush inland vineyard at Baxes for tastings and food-pairing sessions.
-Groups are kept small and are priced from €60 per person.
+Groups are kept small and are priced from €70 per person.

 Gavalas Winery

 One of the oldest vineyards, this winery has been exporting its distinguished produce since the days when mules carted wine-filled goatskins to the port in Fira.
-Tastings in the atmospheric old storage and pressing rooms include Voudomato, a native dry rosé, and Nykteri, a sophisticated white from the island's indigenous Assyrtiko grapes—the name means "working the night away," because the grapes have traditionally been harvested at night to avoid damage from the heat.
+Tastings in the atmospheric old storage and pressing rooms include Voudomato, a native dry rosé, and Nykteri, a sophisticated white from the island's indigenous Assyrtiko grapes—the name means "working the night away," because the grapes are traditionally harvested at night to avoid damage from the heat.

-Megalochori, 84700, Greece
+North of village parking, Megalochori, 84700, Greece

 22860-82552